jasonp000/angry-umbrella/1-one-awesome-astronaut/readme.md

-# #1 - One Awesome Astronaut Andy - Deploy and manipulate an instance in AWS.
+# #1 - One Awesome Astronaut Abby - Deploy and manipulate an instance in AWS.

 Ok!
 You should have a basic working environment, where you will be able to manipulate files and execute terraform commands.
 Next steps, let's create some infrastructure!